 - If you already have defind your training data in a CSV file, click Import Intents.
 Import Intents from a CSV File describes this file's format.
 Otherwise, click Add Intent.
 Your skill needs at least two intents.

-- Enter a descriptive name or phrase for the intent in the Conversation Name field.
+- Click to enter a descriptive name or phrase for the intent in the Conversation Name field.
 For example, if the intent name is callAgent, the conversation name would be Talk to a customer representative.
 When the skill can't resolve a message to an intent, it outputs the user-friendly names and phrases that you enter into the Conversation Name field as the options that are listed in the Do you want to disambiguation messages described in How Confidence Win Margin Works and Configure the Intent and Q&A Routing.

 - Add the intent name in the Name field.
 If you don't enter a conversation name, then the Name field value is used instead.
 Keep in mind that a short name with no end punctuation might not contribute to the user experience.
 The intent name displays in the Conversation Name field for skills built with prior versions of Digital Assistant.